 - In the all-but-forgotten Saturday morning comedy series The Kids from C.A.P.E.R., small-statured Bugs had immense strength, as long as he could see his hands.
 Another "kryptonite" for him was the word bananas, which caused him to have hysterics for several minutes.

-- Hercules in Classical Mythology is not only the strongest man, he's stronger than a good many gods as well.
+- Hercules in Classical Mythology is not only stronger then every man, he's stronger than the other gods too.

 - Also, Hot-Blooded Judge Samson from The Bible.